kimmo1019/kimmo1019.github.io/content/news/index.md

       subtitle: ''
       text: |-

         * **2024.09.13** The Liu Lab will officially start at Yale Biostatistics Fall 2025.
-We are recruiting talents at different levels to join our team.
 Explore our current lab openings and become a part of our exciting journey!

         * **2024.08.26** Dr. Qiao Liu received the NIH Pathway to Independence Award (K99/R00).